Issue 120 (fall 2018)

 3. DOSSIER section

-Deadline: Date for reception of the final version of the text is January 15, 2018.
+Deadline: Reception date of the final version of the text is May 5, 2018.